-Movement Preliminary Advice Message (MT564 - ADDB//CAPA / seev.035 & seev.044)
+Movement Preliminary Advice Message (MT564 - ADDB//CAPA / seev.035 &044)

+Note: Regarding the seev.035 [CAFE], this section covers only the “Forecast/Pre-Advice” function of this message (Function = “CAPA”).

+For the “Entitlement” function of the seev.035 message (Function = “ENTL”), please refer to section 3.

 Introduction

-This section provides more detailed usage rules and business flows for the movement preliminary advice and preliminary advice cancellation processes (i.e. for the MT 564 having 22F:ADDB//CAPA in sequence D in ISO 15022 and for respectively the seev.035 and seev.044).
+This section provides more detailed usage rules and business flows for the Forecast/Pre-Advice and Forecast/Pre-Advice cancellation processes (i.e. for the MT 564 having 22F:ADDB//CAPA in sequence D in ISO 15022 and for, respectively, the seev.035, Function CAPA, and seev.044).

-Business Need

-Corporate Action Movement Preliminary Advice messaging addresses three key business needs:

-Facilitate automated payment processing and payment management: The CA Movement Preliminary Advice is the building block for payment automation, it will allow for the message to interface automatically into payment processing systems and identify pre-matching of payments which will result in increased payment STP.

-Increase efficiency: Custodians and clients could benefit from a CA Movement Preliminary Advice message that confirms payment details.
-The CA Movement Preliminary Advice message will report all critical details of corporate action payments at the account level within structured tags incorporating tax treatment information, rates, commissions, and fees.
-The CA Movement Preliminary Advice message can be linked to the CA Movement Confirmation message and achieve reconciliation at the account, tax profile, and specific transaction level.

-Reduce Operational Risk: In ISO 15022, the practice of using MT564 for announcement of updated event details commingled with Movement Preliminary Advice of payment details is problematic.
-From an Event Management perspective, critical updates of event details could be missed if the MT564 is perceived to be sent for final entitlement and/or cash reconciliation purposes.
-Similarly, the client could potentially miss Movement Preliminary Advice details needed to facilitate cash projections if the MT564 is perceived to be for event or entitlement update details.

 Usage Rules

-The CA Movement Preliminary Advice message is an optional message within the Corporate Action message flow and can be used for actions in all event categories; Mandatory, Mandatory with Election, and Voluntary events.
+The Forecast/ Pre-Advice message (seev.035 – CAFE – with Function = “CAPA”) is an optional message (issued based on a bilateral agreement between the account servicer and account owner) within the Corporate Action message flow (please refer to Section 2) and can be used to report the forecasted movements (cash and/or securities) to payment processing systems to facilitate the forecasting and pre-matching of payments.
+It can be used for all event categories; Mandatory, Mandatory with Options and Voluntary events.

 Mandatory Events

-The CA Movement Preliminary Advice can be sent for credit/debit of cash and/or securities.
-It would be triggered prior to the payment date of the event and may or may not follow an ISO 20022 CA Notification message.
+The Forecast/Pre-Advice message can be sent for credit/debit of cash and/or securities.
+It should be triggered prior to the payment date of the event and may precede or follow an Entitlement message.

-Some common examples of cases where the CA Movement Preliminary Advice would be used include Mandatory Income as well as Mandatory Capital events such as: Cash Dividends, Interest Payments, Maturity Payments / Final Redemptions, Partial Redemptions, CMO Payments, Stock Dividends, Stock Splits/Reverse Splits, Return of Capital, Merger (the list is not exhaustive).

-CA Movement Preliminary advice can be sent as a stand-alone message (i.e. not linked to a CA Notification) only in the case of predictable events (Interest payment, maturity payment).

-Mandatory with Election and Voluntary Events
+Mandatory with Options and Voluntary Events

-ISO 20022 CA Movement Preliminary Advice can be sent as the communication method for Final Entitlement replacing the CA Notification message for this purpose.
-The CA Movement Preliminary Advice for Mandatory with Election and Voluntary events can be sent for credit/debit of cash and/or securities upon confirmation of the instruction.
-This is consistent with the current market practice of final entitlement.
+The CA Forecast/ Pre-Advice message can be sent at the end of the election period for Mandatory with Options and Voluntary events to pre-advise the credit/debit of cash and/or securities resulting from instructions for which confirmation of acceptance for further processing were sent.

-The Movement Preliminary Advice is formatted with all the movements associated with the option, even though more than one final confirmation of payment message may have to be sent depending on posting dates.
+The Forecast/Pre-Advice message is formatted with all the movements associated with the option, even though more than one final confirmation of payment message may have to be sent, depending on posting dates.

-For instance, in the case of a Rights Issue where the Exercise option is elected, the Movement Preliminary Advice will identify the following movements; Cash Debit Movement, Share Credit Movement, and Share Debit Movement.
+For instance, in the case of a Rights Issue where the Exercise option is elected, the Forecast/Pre-Advice message will report the following movements: Cash Debit Movement, Securities Credit Movement, and Securities Debit Movement.

 However, several final payment confirmations (in an ISO 20022 CA Confirmation messages) may have to be sent as the payment dates may be different for each movement.